SPalojoki/spalojoki-dataplatform-dbt/readme.md

 #### `Refined`

 The Refined dataset represents the silver layer.
-This dataset contains models that structure data in 3rd Normal Form (3NF) or similar formats.
+This dataset contains models that structure data in 3rd Normal Form (3NF) or 3NF-like models.
 These models are designed to ensure data consistency and quality, making the data more reusable for downstream processing.

 #### `Publish`